Scholars’ Spotlight: The Legacy of Irving Thalberg

 Eventually, the production was finished, but only after Thalberg wrestled control away from the detail-obsessed director.
 Foolish Wives opened to generally favorable reviews.
 As a consequence, Thalberg earned the respect of others on the Universal lot.
 People began to call him the “Boy Wonder.”
 It was a label that would stick with him for the rest of his life.

-Irving Thalberg was labeled the “Boy Wonder” of Hollywood while still in his 20s
+Irving Thalberg was labeled the “Boy Wonder” of Hollywood, while still in his 20s.

 Irving Thalberg Arrives at MGM

-Meanwhile, across town, a new studio named Metro-Goldwyn-Mayer had been formed from three different production companies.
+Meanwhile, a new studio named Metro-Goldwyn-Mayer had been formed from three different production companies.
 There, a gentleman named Louis B. Mayer was in charge.
 Needing someone to handle the day-to-day operations, Mayer hired Thalberg as Vice President of Production based on the latter’s reputation at Universal.

 Yet the two of them turned out to be a very effective team.
 For MGM’s logo, they chose footage of a lion named Leo who resided at the Bronx Zoo in New York.
 Their motto?
 Ars Gratia Artis (Art for Art’s Sake).